 - Broad representation.
 Elected representatives should strive to represent all citizens, regardless of group or party affiliation.

 - Expertise, experience, and competence.
 Good government requires expertise, experience, and competence, and public policy should be grounded in existing knowledge and available data.
-Pragmatism should be valued over ideology.
+What's good for the community should be valued over ideology and partisanship.

 - Responsible stewardship.
 Elected representatives should strive to preserve and improve public institutions and other public goods, including the natural environment, for future generations.

 - Personal integrity and commitment to the public good.
 Elected representatives and other leaders should demonstrate discipline, restraint, and honesty in their personal conduct and should advocate for openness, transparency, and accountability at all levels of government.